triflesoft/django-application-talos/README.md

      * Role may have privileges granted.
      * Role may have a parent model, in which case role inherits model permissions and privileges granted to parent model.
 Role may revoke some of inherited model permissions and privileges.
 Revoking model permission or privilege which has not been granted is not an error.
   7. Pricipal - entity that can be authenticated.
 For instance person or service.
-      * For compatibility reasons Principal implements some credential or identity.
-This functionality is limited and is provided only for applications dependent on django.contrib.auth.
+      * For compatibility reasons Principal implements some credential and identity related functions.
+This is limited, should not be used directly, is provided only for applications dependent on django.contrib.auth and supports only compatibility required subset of functionality.
       * Anonymous is a materialized principal.
 Thus permissions can be granted to anonymous.
   8. Identity directory - collection of identities of principals.
 For example, usernames.
       * In real world a principal may have multiple identities.
 For instance 'user', 'user@domain', 'domain\user'.
 All identities are condired of equal priority, there is no "primary" identity.